Latest update: July 2021

 The harp seal is a medium-sized, migratory seal widely found over the continental shelf regions of the North Atlantic ocean.
-It is the most abundant pinniped in the North Atlantic (Kovacs 2015), and is named for the distinctive black band found on the back of adult males which forms a harp shape.
-The rest of the body is white or a pale grey colour.
+It is the most abundant pinniped in the North Atlantic (Kovacs 2015) and is named for the distinctive black band found on the back of adult males.
+This band forms a harp shape while the rest of the body is white or a pale grey colour.
 The head and tail are black or dark brown and the anterior flippers and belly are whitish.
-The “harp” is often not as well defined in adult females, and they commonly have light coats with dark spots.
+The “harp” is often not as well defined in adult females, which commonly have light coats with dark spots.

 Northwest Atlantic: 7.4 million

-Scientific advice on stock status and sustainable takes based on the deliberations of the Joint International Council for Exploration of the Sea (ICES) – Northwest Atlantic Fisheries Organisation (NAFO) – NAMMCO Working Group on Harp and Hooded Seals.
+Scientific advice on stock status and sustainable catch scenarios is generated through the International Council for Exploration of the Sea (ICES), the Northwest Atlantic Fisheries Organisation (NAFO) and NAMMCO Joint Working Group on Harp and Hooded Seals.

 English: Harp seal, Greenland seal, Saddle seal, Saddleback seal

-* Note: The scientific name for the Harp seal has changed frequently in the past.
+* Note: The scientific name for the harp seal has changed frequently in the past.
 The generic names Phoca, Pagophilis and Pagophoca, and the specific names groenlandicus and groenlandica have all been used.
-Pagophilis groenlandicus is the name currently recognized by the Society of Marine Mammalogy (Committee on Taxonomy 2016).
+Pagophilus groenlandicus is the name currently recognized by the Society of Marine Mammalogy (Committee on Taxonomy 2016).